Our guest today: Ed Gregory

-Ed Gregory, founder of Photos in Color on YouTube, is a master photographer in Lightroom, Photoshop and photography tutorials.
-Ed is the second successful YouTube we’ve interviewed on the show (first guest was Bob from FlavCity).
+Ed Gregory, founder of Photos in Color on YouTube, is a master photographer in Lightroom, Photoshop, and photography tutorials.
+Ed is the second successful YouTube we’ve interviewed on the show (the first guest was Bob from FlavCity).

 With nearly 300K subscriber on Youtube, over 15 million page viewers, Ed is quite a celebrity among the people who follow his work.
 (A side note on how YouTubers make money: it actually has nothing to do with the number of subscribers but individual video viewership and how much of the ad someone watches.
 In addition, many YouTubers get paid through sponsorships and collaborations, which he will speak to as well as part of this episode!)

 “I can’t sit still.
 I can’t not create.
 I can’t not get things done.”

 “Ed also runs PhotosInColor.com is a place for creative photographers, videographers and artists to come and be inspired.